-The following are additional funding sources and financing options used in other municipalities that we think are less likely to be feasible for the City of Milwaukee and Milwaukee County but which could become more viable if conditions in Wisconsin change.
+The following are additional funding sources and financing options used in other municipalities that we think are less likely to be feasible for the City of Milwaukee and Milwaukee County.
+Some of these options are not particularly suited to Milwaukee, while others may conflict with existing state policies and therefore would require advocacy at the state level to remove these barriers.
+Community Choice Aggregation (CCA) is a policy available in states with deregulated energy markets that allows municipalities to aggregate community energy load to directly source renewable power with distribution infrastructure provided by the incumbent utility.
+Wisconsin's regulations for energy production and distribution currently do not allow for individual or community choice in selecting energy sources.

-- Community Choice Aggregation (CCA) is a policy available in states with deregulated energy markets that allows municipalities to aggregate community energy load to directly source renewable power with distribution infrastructure provided by the incumbent utility.
-Wisconsin's regulations for energy production and distribution currently do not allow for individual or community choice in selecting energy sources. - 2.
-Parcel Tax (City Funding).
+- 1. Parcel Tax (City Funding).
 Uniform tax on parcels to pay for sustainability investments.
 Not related to property value.
-Most likely not feasible. - 3.
+Most likely not feasible. - 2.
 Traffic Congestion Fee (City Funding).
 Charge a toll to come and go to downtown or other high traffic areas with higher rates at high traffic times.
-Technically feasible, but unlikely in Milwaukee due to a relatively low level of congestion and parking issues by comparison with other cities. - Infrastructure and Economic Development Banks (Investor Financing).
+Technically feasible, but unlikely in Milwaukee due to a relatively low level of congestion and parking issues by comparison with other cities. - 3.
+Infrastructure and Economic Development Banks (Investor Financing).
 Issues taxable and non-taxable bonds.
 Funds infrastructure.
 Can do credit enhancements.
 Can leverage state and Federal funds.
 Unknown feasibility.
-Can't do in all states. - 5.
+Can't do in all states. - 4.
 Lease Revenue Bonds (Investor Financing).
 Low cost financing.
 Used by community colleges in California.
 Unknown feasibility.